WangSY618/Transfer-learning/README.md

 - **LSTM (Long Short-Term Memory)**: A type of recurrent neural network capable of remembering past information and is particularly well-suited for sequence prediction problems.
 - **GRU (Gated Recurrent Unit)**: Another type of recurrent neural network similar to LSTMs but with a different gating mechanism.
 ### Requirements:
-To successfully run the provided code, ensure you have the following Python libraries installed:
+To successfully run the provided code, ensure the following Python libraries are installed:
 - **Data Handling and Operations**:
   - `pandas`
   - `numpy`